mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 but that is a bit inconvenient, and inexperienced users could be unaware of this technique and its reasons.

+#### Named comparison functions

-For the above reasons, the library provides dedicated interfaces to compare against zero that follow the naming convention of
+For the above reasons, the [@MP-UNITS] library provides dedicated interfaces to compare against zero that follow the naming convention of
 [named comparison functions](https://en.cppreference.com/w/cpp/utility/compare/named_comparison_functions)
 in the C++ Standard Library: